Fanatec CSL Elite

 Of these few centimeters/inches of travel, the yellow sponge you see in the pictures takes up the most actually.
 The softness of this sponge basically simulates the movement of the brake shoes towards the brake discs.
 I am thinking about removing the sponge and testing the results.
 Maybe it’s even better then.

-I don’t know the exact physical reasoning on a scientific travel.
+I don’t know the exact physical reasoning on a scientific level.
 But my humble guess is the following:

 Everyone who sports a brake based on load cells and who has experience with linear, potentiometer based pedals (like was the case with a factory Logitech G27 and most (if not all) pedals cheaper than that, knows the following.
 Human muscle memory is magnitudes better at memorizing Strength than memorizing Travel.
 How many times have you overworked your tires upon braking with a linear brake?
 For my part: Absolutely routinely.
 When driving at the edge, a lap without blocking tires was more the exception than the rule (of course I also know racers who have no problem with this).